- Interactive resident management determining how the group will live together

 - Energy Conservation

-- Tight building "envelopes," super-insulation, incorporating strict guidelines of the PassivHaus*
+- Tight building "envelopes," super-insulation, incorporating some of the strict guidelines of the PassivHaus* Institute

 - Shared walls, clustering homes